Cross-Chain Architecture

 - Operate in a fully decentralized manner with no single point of control

-Dedicated per-chain vaults provide fault isolation, limiting the impact of chain-specific failures on the broader VSC system.
+Dedicated per-chain vaults provide fault isolation, limiting the impact of chain-specific failures on the broader Magi system.

 Bitcoin-Specific Logic